TanukiSharp/MHWWeaponUsage/README.md

 The save data is automatically reloaded and the UI is seamlessly updated, so after each auto-save, the application will keep the display up to date.

-# Interesting research

-I've implemented an unsafe decryption method, but surprisingly it is as fast as the managed decryption method.

-I was expecting it to be much fast since it does in-place decryption without tons of unnecessary copies.
-Also, parallelizing the unsafe method does not make it faster either.

-Maybe the blowfish algorithm itself takes too much overhead for such optimizations to end up being insignificant.

 # Thanks

 v00d00y, Asterisk